ncarrillo/xanite/README.md

 Special thanks to all Xanite supporters.

 ## DISCLAIMER !
 Xanite is an open-source project not affiliated with Microsoft, Xemu, or Xenia.
-It is intended for educational use only.
-We utilize open-source code from Xemu, which is freely available under its license.
+It is intended for educational

 We do not condone piracy.
 BIOS files and game ROMs should be legally owned.
 While the emulator itself is legal, possessing illegal copies of games or BIOS files is not.
 Be cautious online.